 ‘E or S’ is a kind of Mode of operation where either can sign to do financial as well as non-financial transactions.

 When it is ‘E or S’, there is no need to appoint a nominee to the account.
-As if anyone dies the Survivor can continue the account.
+If anyone dies, the Survivor can continue the account.
 This applies to savings bank accounts and safe deposit locker accounts.

 Former or Survivor